 - Data File Information

 - Survey Sample Information

 - Strategies for Estimation

 - Merging/Linking MEPS Data Files

 - References

-- Variable Source Crosswalk
+- Variable-Source Crosswalk

 For more information on the MEPS HC sample design, see Chowdhury et al (2019).
-A copy of the MEPS HC survey instrument used to collect the information on the Dental file is available on the MEPS website.
+For information on the MEPS MPC design, see RTI (2019).
+A copy of the survey instrument used to collect the information on this file is available on the MEPS website.